Operations & Finance Executive · COO

 Nearly 20 years ago, I started asking a question I haven't stopped asking since: how do you take a compelling idea and build something that actually lasts?

-Vision is common.
-Execution is hard.
+The idea is never the hard part.
 The distance between a great idea and a functioning organization is filled with unglamorous, essential work — the financial model, the governance structure, the compliance system, the budget process that forces real tradeoffs.

 That's the work I love.
 That's the work I'm good at.